The Bankrate promise

 What to watch: You’ll have to qualify for Navy Federal Credit Union membership to get this account.
 Membership is open to all Department of Defense and Coast Guard Active Duty, civilian, contract personnel, veterans and their families.
 The account offers interest, but you can still earn a higher yield in a savings account.
-Checking accounts that offer competitive annual percentage yields (APY) and no minimum balance requirement are easily found elsewhere, though they may not be called student savings accounts.
+Checking accounts that offer competitive annual percentage yields (APYs) and no minimum balance requirement are easily found elsewhere, though they may not be called student savings accounts.

-What to watch: Keeping an average balance of at least $2,500 or having at least $2,500 in direct deposits each month are two ways to make ensure eligibility for the 1 percent cash back program.
+What to watch: Keeping an average balance of at least $2,500 or having at least $2,500 in direct deposits each month are two ways to ensure eligibility for the 1 percent cash back program.

 Pros and cons of online checking accounts

-- Typically offer 24/7 account access.
+- Typically offer 24/7 account access

-- Almost all banks will let you mobile deposit checks.
+- Almost all banks will let you mobile-deposit checks

-- Some banks provide transaction alerts, including a warning that you’re about to overdraw your account.
+- Some banks provide transaction alerts, including a warning that you’re about to overdraw your account

-- Many online checking accounts let you view bank statements and search transactions online.
+- Many online checking accounts let you view bank statements and search transactions online

-- An online bank without branches won’t be able to help you with in-person banking, including withdrawals.
+- An online bank without branches won’t be able to help you with in-person banking, including withdrawals

-- Online banks lack some features, such as safe-deposit boxes, that are available at some branches.
+- Online banks lack some features, such as safe-deposit boxes, that are available at some branches

-- With no branches or onsite ATMs, online banks can be less convenient if you need cash immediately.
+- With no branches or onsite ATMs, online banks can be less convenient if you need cash immediately

 As with any purchase, researching and comparing online banks can help you make the best decision.
 Some things to consider are:

-- How you’ll be able to access your money: Does it come with a debit or ATM card to withdraw money from an ATM?
+- Does the account come with a debit or ATM card to withdraw money from an ATM?